utrains/terraform_job_preparation/README.md

 #### **Advanced Questions:**

-- **How does Terraform differ between the declarative and imperative approaches?**
+- **q.
+How does Terraform differ between the declarative and imperative approaches?**

   - Terraform is an infrastructure-as-code (IaC) tool that primarily follows a **declarative** approach, though it's essential to understand how this compares to the **imperative** approach, which is common in other programming paradigms and infrastructure management tools.